cguttweb/nuxt-portfolio-blog/content/posts/markdown.md

 date: 2021-10-03T11:21:44.741Z
 description: A lightweight markup language
 ---
 Markdown was created in 2004 by John Gruber and Aaron Swartz as a lightweight markup language with the goal of enabling people to write using an easy-to-write and read plain text format with the option to convert it to structurally valid XHTML/HTML.
+There have several implementations since it was initially created with the need for additional features e.g. tables and footnotes.

 # Basic Syntax